nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 21 - Virtual Memory.md

 - MMU can enforce data protection, jail programs
 - User Protection
 - Processor mode switching can be tied to the MMU so, say, supervisory mode has its own memory.
+- Code segmentation (allows for unused code to be swapped out)

 21.  _Start on Virtual Memory_